Commission waives customs duties and VAT on the import of medical equipment from non-EU countries

 The European Commission had already in April 2020 published a decision helping Member States affected by the coronavirus pandemic to temporarily suspend customs duties and VAT on protective equipment, testing kits or medical devices such as ventilators.
 This made it easier financially to get the medical equipment that doctors, nurses and patients desperately need.
-The initial measure applied for a period of six months, and was further extended.
-On 28 October 2020, a further Commission decision prolonged the exemption on imports to the EU27 Member States until the end of April 2021.
-For the UK, the exemption is prolonged until 31 December 2020.
+While the initial measure applied for six months, the exemption was subsequently extended three times, with the current provisions due to expire on 31 December 2021.

 Current EU legislation has exceptional tools available in order to help victims of disasters, which can be used to face the unprecedented health crisis caused by coronavirus.